REVIEWS OF DR. SCHULER

 “Aching, pain galled feet are among the commonest afflictions besetting mankind.
 Seven of ten persons suffer from foot alignment of varying severity ranging from the nagging discomfort of corns to total disability from broken down feet”

 Morton went on to say that then, as now, millions of dollars are spent annually on corrective shoes or other devices that are of questionable benefit in healing the foot.
 As always, he stated the two principal reasons for foot problems are the short first metatarsal bone and or the hypermobility of the first metatarsal bone.
-He continued to explain how to treat these conditions by putting a pad or a platform under the first metatarsal bone.
+He continued to explain how to treat these conditions by putting a pad or a platform under the first metatarsal bone in order to give the proper foot care.

 The book was also written about in the New Yorker Magazine and was reviewed in dozens of newspapers across the country, from the New York Times to the Oakland Tribune.
 At about the same time, The American Medical Association also published an article for physicians that were written by Morton based on Oh Doctor, My Feet!